Rajshahi College: Buildings

-The main administrative building (shown in the picture), is a good example of British Indian colonial architecture.
+The main administrative building of Rajshahi College is a good example of British Indian colonial architecture.
 Other important older buildings of the colonial period include the Fuller Hostel Biology Building, Chemistry Building, Physics Building, former Muslim Hostel etc. Newer buildings include the Library and Auditorium, an Arts building, both dating from the 1950s and a new Science building, dating from the 1990s.

 Rajshahi College and the Language Movement

 Immediately after the killing of students in Dhaka on 21 February 1952 students in Rajshahi College built what is often thought to be the first (but short lived) martyr monument dedicated to the Language Movement.
 The present monument to the Language Movement dates from 1973.
 It was built to replace an earlier monument, built in 1969, that was destroyed by Pakistani forces in 1971.

 E-Service

 E-Service plays an important role to bring momentum, transparency and accountability in government service.
 To achieve the goals of A-2I Programme of Digital Bangladesh, Rajshahi College has taken some initiatives.

 There are about 30,000 students pursuing education at HSC, Pass, Honors and Masters levels at Rajshahi College.
 About 250 teachers are engaged in teaching them and more than 150 other employees support the administration, accounts and all sorts of activities in this college.
 Frequent change in Principals and weakness in record keeping created serious difficulties in preserving records of essential documents and information of students.
 Moreover, it is much difficult and a tedious task for the administration to maintain and ensure good governance of the college.

 Keeping this in mind, Rajshahi College made an effort to establish exclusively a robust basis for the whole institution and started an ICT program in February 2012 with a view to keeping records of all data, information relating to students, teachers, finance and other things as well.
 Rajshahi College might be the sole institute which dared to manage its all data and information digitally and has become a pioneer institute to do all its jobs online.